Celebrating Annie Shirer’s Legacy As A Collector Of The Songs and Rhymes of Buchan

 ANNIE SHIRER (1887-1915)

-One doughty but little remembered champion of Doric language and tradition was Miss Annie Shirer of Kininmonth, who collected several hundred traditional rhymes and songs of the Mintlaw area, sharing 260 of them with collector Gavin Greig who dubbed her ‘a Kininmonth lassie’ when publishing her contributions in the ‘Buchan Observer’.
-She shared 130 more rhymes and riddles with the Rymour Club of Edinburgh, who published them 120 years ago as ‘Rhymes From Mintlaw District’, saying they were selecting only some of her ‘large and remarkable collection’.
-Annie died aged 38 in 1915, and her great treasury of Doric language and culture was lost in ‘two family clearouts’, but her great-nephew Jim Shirer [1937-2007] of Rho-Mar, 1 Cruikshank Court, Elrick, Westhill, was able to preserve much in a 2000 self-published booklet titled ‘Gaitherins Fae Annie’s Kist’.
+Miss Annie Shirer of Kininmonth collected several hundred traditional rhymes and songs of the Mintlaw area, sharing 260 of them with collector Gavin Greig, and she shared 130 more rhymes and riddles with the Rymour Club of Edinburgh, who published them 120 year.
+Annie died aged 38, and her great treasury of Doric language and culture was lost in ‘two family clearouts’, but her great-nephew Jim Shirer [1937-2007] of Westhill, was able to record much in a 2000 self-published booklet titled ‘Gaitherins Fae Annie’s Kist’.
+[See our Annie's Story page]

 Here are just a few of Annie’s findings in ‘Gaitherins’.